sandrahoffberg/DESeq2/README.md

 ## Output

-- CSV file with the results table
+- **DESeq2_results.csv**: CSV file with the results table

-- MA plot: MA plots display a log ratio (M) vs an average (A) in order to visualize the differences between two groups.
+- **MA_plot.png**: MA plots display a log ratio (M) vs an average (A) in order to visualize the differences between two groups.
 In general we would expect the expression of genes to remain consistent between conditions and so the MA plot should be similar to the shape of a trumpet with most points residing on a y intercept of 0.

-- PCA: Visualize how the samples group by treatment
+- **PCA.png**: Visualize how the samples group by treatment

-- Volcano Plot: The volcano plot enables to simultaneously capture the effect size and significance of each tested gene.
+- **volcano_plot.png**: The volcano plot enables to simultaneously capture the effect size and significance of each tested gene.

-- Plots by gene: plot the normalized counts for a single gene in order to get an idea of what is occurring for that gene across the sample cohort.
+- **/plots_by_gene**: A folder containing a file for each gene that plots the normalized counts for a single gene in order to get an idea of what is occurring for that gene across the sample cohort.

 ## App Panel Parameters